 In this study we want to find out how many people of different ages across the UK have COVID-19 now, particularly as people start going back to work or school, and how many have had COVID-19 in the past.
 We do this by testing for the virus in the nose and throat of people and by measuring levels of antibody in the blood.
 We also want to find out how many people have COVID-19 over the coming months either with symptoms or without knowing they have the infection because they don't have any symptoms.
 We want to do this in a group of people that reflect the population of the UK - so a range of ages and places where people live.
 We will begin by inviting 20,000 households to participate with an assumed 50% opt-in rate, and a target enrolment of 10,000 households (2,500 per week over around one month).
 We will ask everyone aged 2 years or older in each household to have a nose and throat swab, and for those aged 12 years and older to answer a few short questions at a home visit undertaken by a trained individual (parents/carers will answer for younger children).
 Those aged 12 years and older can take their own swabs using self-swabbing kits, and parents/carers will use the same kits to take swabs from their children aged 2-11 years.
 This is to reduce the risk to the study workers.
 We will ask adults aged 16 years or older from around 2,000 of these enrolled households (500 per week) to also give a sample of blood which will be taken by a trained nurse, phlebotomist or healthcare assistant.
 We will take swabs from all households, whether anyone is reporting symptoms or not.
 We will not take blood from anyone in a household where someone has symptoms compatible with COVID-19 infection, or is currently self-isolating or shielding, to make sure that study staff stay at least 2m away from them at all times.
+The choice of a minimum of 2m is to reduce risk as much as possible, based on the fact that prevalence may increase again over the coming months and in practice, transmission risk is directly related to actual distance rather than suddenly changing at 1m or 2m, with the choice of thresholds for other activities based on pragmatic as well as scientific justifications.
 The trained study workers will use all the recommended precautions to protect themselves and everyone in the household from getting the virus.